abmjunaed/k15t-registration-task/README.md

 ## Future improvements
 - For production we should not recreate the DB on each startup
 - Add password strength check on the JavaScript side
+- Send email to the user

-If you have any question or feedback, I will be happy to hear it.
+If you have any questions or feedback, I will be happy to hear it.